Karthikraut/Airline-Complete-Project/FlightsAndSearch/README.md

         },
     }

+...
 Once you've added your db config as listed above, go to the src folder from your terminal and exceute `npx sequelize db:create`
+...

+## DB Design
+    - Airplane Table
+    - Flight
+    - Airport
+    - City

+    - A flight belongs to an airplane but one airplane can be used in multiple flights.
+    - A city has many airports but one Airport belongs to a city.
+    - One airport can have many flights, but a flight belongs to an airport.